Thomas Buss blog

 Earlier, I have stated that functions, especially pure functions, are awesome and then provided an example where their simplicity breaks apart.
 However, do not think that I take OOP as the superior paradigm.
 I believe there is a nuance to find here.

-Objects and actors make a lot of sense when you want to interact with the outside world, as it always involves some localized state.
+Objects and actors make a lot of sense when you want to interact with the outside world, as it always involves some form of localized state (e.g. tokens, connections).
 This might be an API token, or a file pointer, a cache or some sensor value.
 Alan Kay’s original idea of OOP, where objects are like little servers that we can send and receive messages with, encompasses this perfectly.
 Objects are also great for some internal components of a program, like a database connection pool or a request router.

 However, the complexity from objects increases when we try to model everything as an object and when even simple tasks require the composition of multiple objects that have nothing to do with other parts of the program that justify some sort of coordination.
-I do not think that we should create sorter objects.
-Sorting should be implemented as a pure function.
+I do not think that we should create objects for sorting lists.
+Sorting should be implemented as a pure function, as it does not involve any kind of localized state.
 I also do not think that a customer’s shipping address is an object in the sense that Alan Kay coined the term.
 An address is just data, a bunch of key/value pairs that we pass around in the program.
-And I have yet to see a single reasonable example of inheritance.

-What I do think is that most programs should only consist of a handful of objects or actors, most (if not all) of them singletons created at application startup and available globally to all parts of the program.
-Individual use-case implementations you typically find in web servers, like “add item to shopping cart” or “mark TODO as complete” can best be implemented as imperative procedures that receive data, transform and make decisions with it using pure functions and reach out to objects or actors to do something useful before returning some other data back to the client.
+What I do think is that most programs should only consist of a handful of objects or actors, most (if not all) of them singletons created at application startup and available globally to serve the actual requests that are handled in imperative coordinators.
+Individual use-case implementations you typically find in web servers, like “add item to shopping cart” or “mark TODO as complete” can best be implemented as imperative coordinators that receive data, transform and make decisions with it using pure functions as the containers of business logic and reach out to objects or actors to do something useful before returning some other data back to the client.
 CLI tools are often even simpler, as there is no need to spin up objects like little servers if they will be shut down immediately after one use.

 Conclusion